-Hong HJ & Coffee P (2017) A psycho-educational curriculum for sport career transition practitioners: Development and evaluation (Forthcoming), European Sport Management Quarterly.
+Hong HJ & Coffee P (2017) A psycho-educational curriculum for sport career transition practitioners: Development and evaluation (Forthcoming/Available Online), European Sport Management Quarterly.

 - Research question: This paper is an integration of three studies.
 Study 1 investigates sport career transition organisational intervention programmes for high performance athletes and training and development programmes for sport career transition practitioners in order to find a research gap with regard to sport career transition supporting services.
 A psycho-educational curriculum was developed for sport career transition practitioner in Study 2 to fill the research gap.
 In Study 3, the curriculum was examined to see if the curriculum contributed to enhancing practitioners’ confidence in key competences.